-36.7% of QLD mining job applicants don’t have a Standard 11
+36.7% of advertised Queensland mining job applicants don’t have a current or valid Standard 11

-The job ads [SEEK, JORA, Indeed, Adzuna] were targeted at mining operators to work in the Bowen Basin mining region of Queensland; and listed one of the requirements as being a current Standard 11 qualification.
-It’s not uncommon to see 30-40% of the jobs advertised that ask for a current Standard 11.
+The job ads [SEEK, JORA, Indeed, Adzuna] were targeted at mining operators to work in the Bowen Basin region of Queensland; and listed one of the requirements to be a current Standard 11.

 Learn more about the Bowen Basin mining location.

 The Bowen Basin contains the largest coal reserves in Australia.
 This major coal producing region contains one of the world’s largest deposits of bituminous coal.

 The Basin contains much of the known Permian coal resources in Queensland including virtually all of the known mineable prime coking coal.
 It was named for the Bowen River, itself named after Queensland’s first Governor, Sir George Bowen.

 The Bowen Basin covers an area of over 60,000 square kilometres in Central Queensland running from Collinsville to Theodore and is dotted with many coal mines operated by multiple mining companies.

 Caterpillar Haul truck 793

 The 793F has a load cpacityof 226.8 ton (US) and a top speed of 60 kilometres an hour.
 It's a turbocharged air-to-air aftercooled diesel engine that has enhanced power management capability for maximum hauling performance.
 The C175-16 is a 16-cylinder, four-stroke design that uses long, effective power strokes for optimum efficiency.

 The 793F, is an autonomous-driven truck.
 Over 100 793F trucks are now operating via Command for hauling, the Cat autonomous truck operations system, which is a part of Cat MineStar™